 We bale our hay into small square bales, averaging between 65 and 70 pounds.
 Our hay is then barn stored and dry throughout the year, even in the winter.

 At D R Fish Fertilizer Company, we pride ourselves on the quality of our hay, not the quantity we can get in the barn.
 Ready to try our hay?
+Want to learn more about our hemp or soil biology?
 Call us today.

 Take a look at what we typically find when we test our hay: